Brands

 Hi, I’m Dan Frommer and this is The New Consumer, a publication about how and why people spend their time and money.

 I’m a longtime tech and business journalist, and I’m excited to focus my attention on how technology continues to profoundly change how things are created, experienced, bought, and sold.
-The New Consumer is supported entirely by your membership — join now to receive my reporting, analysis, and commentary directly in your inbox, via my member-exclusive newsletter.
+The New Consumer is supported primarily by your membership — join now to receive my reporting, analysis, and commentary directly in your inbox, via my member-exclusive Executive Briefing.
 Thanks in advance.